isomerpages/sportsg-sportcares/_persons-with-disabilities/sports-programmes/programme-offerings.md

 ---
-title: 'Programme Offerings'
+title: Programme Offerings
 permalink: /persons-with-disabilities/disability-sports-programmes/
-breadcrumb: 'Programme Offerings'
+breadcrumb: Programme Offerings
-third_nav_title: 'Sports Programmes'
+third_nav_title: Sports Programmes
 ---
 #### Through pilot projects, focus groups, needs sensing, and speaking to stakeholders in the community, we have designed several programmes that serve different needs and gaps in the disability sports industry.

 #### Yes!
 I Can